-December 31, 2019 December 31, 202 As plaintiff As defendant As plaintiff As defendant Number of cases ^() 119 cases 415 cases 138 cases 460 cases Amount of litigation 291,880 391,362 413,852 413,744 Provisions for litigations 27,029 24,336
+December 31, 2018 December 31, 2019 As plaintiff As defendant As plaintiff As defendant Number of cases ^() 77 cases 154 cases 119 cases 415 cases Amount of litigation 494,645 246,826 291,880 391,362 Provisions for litigations 17,925 27,029

-^() The number of lawsuits as of December 31, 2019 and 2020 do not include fraud lawsuits, etc. and those lawsuits that are filed only to extend the statute of limitation.

-(4) Other commitments

-1) The Group decided to enter into a stock sales agreement with a major shareholder of Woori Asset Trust Co., Ltd. (formerly, Kukje Asset Trust Co., Ltd.) to acquire 44.5% of interest (58.6% of voting rights) in July, 2019, and to acquire additional 21.3% of interest (28.0% of voting rights) after a certain period.
+- () The number of lawsuits as of December 31, 2018 and 2019 does not include fraud lawsuits, etc. and those lawsuits that are filed only to extend the statute of limitation. - (4) Recently, the FSS announced 'Results of interim inspection of Lime Asset Management Co., Ltd and future countermeasures' regarding the deferment of the redemption of Lime Asset Management Co., Ltd. The status of the sale of the Lime Asset Management Co., Ltd. operation deferral fund of the Group is 357.7 billion Won for 1,640 accounts as of the end of December 2019.
+Currently, a full-time management team is dispatched to monitor the implementation of the normal repurchase and management plan of Lime and proper performance of internal control work. - (5) The Group decided to enter into a stock sales agreement with a major shareholder of Woori Asset Trust Co., Ltd (formerly Kukje Asset Trust Co., Ltd) to acquire 44.5% interest (58.6% of voting rights) during July, 2019, and to acquire additional 21.3% interest (28.0% of voting rights) after a certain period.
 As a result, the Group acquired the interest of the first sales agreement in December 2019 and is planning to acquire the interest of the second sales agreement after a certain period.
-In regard to this acquisition, the Group recognized 127,335 million Won as other financial liabilities for the second sales agreement.
+In regards to this acquisition, the Group recognized 111,242 million as other financial liabilities for the second sales agreement.